vietai/dab/README.md

 <p align="center"> <img src="gif/envien_demo.gif"/> </p>

-We present demonstrations of how to use the code in this repository as well as some other free resources through a series of Google Colab.
-Initially we trained Vietnamese-English and English-Vietnamese models for back-translation.
-The code in this repository, however, can work with any other pair of languages.
-We therefore invite love, attention and **pull requests** from you on:

-* More and/or better translation models.

-* More and/or better translation data or monolingual data.

-* Code to make our code even easier to use!

-# Requirements

-We make use of the `tensor2tensor` library to build deep neural networks that perform translation.

 # Google Colaboratory Tutorials

 We have prepared here a series of Google Colabs Notebooks to walk you through how to use our code in real contexts.
 You will be shown how to make use of free computational and free storage resources.